HimoriK/book/src/ch03-01-variables-and-mutability.md

 2][comparing-the-guess-to-the-secret-number]<!-- ignore -->, you can declare a new variable with the same name as a previous variable.
 The second variable is what the compiler will see when you use the name of the variable.
-In effect, the second variable overshadows the first, taking any uses of the variable name to itself until either it repeats or the scope ends.
+Overshadowing the first, taking any uses of the variable name to itself until either it repeats or the scope ends.
 We can shadow a variable by using the same variable’s name and repeating the use of the `let` keyword as follows:

 <span class="filename">Filename: src/main.rs</span>